-- 2.1 ADS-B Out uses Global Navigation Satellite System (GNSS) technology to determine specific aircraft information, which is then broadcast directly to other equipped aircraft and air traffic controllers.
-Its numerous performance benefits include the ability to provide more frequent position update-rates than radar, deliver more precise location and velocity information for the aircraft, and offer critical in-cockpit traffic information. - 2.2 The improved accuracy, integrity, and reliability of ADS-B Out over radar means controllers may be able to safely reduce the mandatory separation between aircraft.
+- 2.1 ADS-B Out uses global navigation satellite system technology to determine specific aircraft position information, which is then broadcast directly to other suitably equipped aircraft and air traffic controllers.
+Its numerous performance benefits include the ability to provide more frequent position update rates than radar; deliver more precise location and velocity information for the aircraft; and offer critical, in-cockpit, traffic information. - 2.2 The improved accuracy, integrity, and reliability of ADS-B Out over radar means air traffic controllers may be able to safely reduce the mandatory separation between aircraft.

 ADS-B Out also provides greater surveillance coverage, since ADS-B ground stations are much easier to place than radars.
-Remote areas without radar coverage, such as the Gulf of Mexico and parts of Alaska, are now covered by ADS-B. - 2.3 The FAA published "Automatic Dependent Surveillance Broadcast (ADS-B) Out Performance Requirements to Support Air Traffic Control (ATC) Service Final Rule" (75 FR 30160, May 28, 2010; Docket No. FAA-2007-29305) 14 CFR §91.225 and §91.227 for ADS-B Out equipage after January 1, 2020.
-This final rule mandates performance requirements for ADS-B Out avionics that will be required to fly in certain airspace.
+Remote areas without radar coverage, such as the Gulf of Mexico and parts of Alaska, are now covered by ADS-B. - 2.3 The FAA published "Automatic Dependent Surveillance Broadcast (ADS-B) Out Performance Requirements to Support Air Traffic Control (ATC) Service Final Rule" (75 FR 30160; May 28, 2010; Docket No. FAA-2007-29305) 14 CFR §91.225 and §91.227 for ADS-B Out equipage after January 1, 2020.
+This final rule mandates performance requirements for ADS-B Out equipment that will be required to fly in the specified airspace.
 The final rule does not preclude other position source methods, nor does it mandate ADS-B In equipage.
-Sections 91.225 and 91.227 do not apply to any aircraft that was not originally certificated with an electrical system or that has not subsequently been certified with such a system installed, including balloons and gliders. - ADS-B in the U.S. NAS operates on two frequencies (links): 1090 MHz and 978 MHz.
+Sections 91.225 and 91.227 do not apply to any aircraft that was not originally certificated with an electrical system or that has not subsequently been certified with such a system installed, including balloons and gliders. - ADS-B in the U.S. NAS operates on two frequencies (links): 1090 megahertz (MHz) and 978 MHz.
 Equipment choices include either a Mode S transponder-based 1090 Extended Squitter (ES) or a Universal Access Transceiver (UAT) operating on 978 MHz.
-Aircraft operating above Flight Level 180 must be equipped with a Mode S-transponder-based ADS-B Out transmitter.
-Aircraft operating below 18,000 feet and within the U.S. NAS must be equipped with either a Mode S 1090ES transponder or UAT equipment.
+Aircraft operating at or above flight level (FL) 180 must be equipped with a Mode S-transponder-based ADS-B Out transmitter.
+Aircraft operating below FL 180 and within the airspace described in 91.225 must be equipped with either a Mode S 1090ES transponder or UAT equipment.
 The graphic below illustrates these requirements.